Docs Menu

 Enabling TLS 1.0 for any Atlas cluster carries significant risks.
 Consider enabling TLS 1.0 only for as long as required to update your application stack to support TLS 1.2.

-On 25 February 2020, MongoDB Atlas moved to Let's Encrypt as the new Certificate Authority for TLS certificates for all Atlas clusters.
+MongoDB Atlas uses Let's Encrypt as the Certificate Authority for TLS certificates for all clusters.

 We don't recommend hard-coding or pinning intermediate certificates because it introduces an operational burden and availability risk.
-If Let's Encrypt rotates or replaces your pinned certificate, your application might fail to connect, which results in an outage.
+If Let's Encrypt or Google Trust Services rotates or replaces your pinned intermediate certificate, your application might fail to connect, which results in an outage.

-If you must pin a certificate, pin it to Let's Encrypt's root Certificate Authority (ISRG Root X1) and not to any intermediate certificate.
+If you must pin a certificate, pin it to Certificate Authority certificates and not to any intermediate certificates.

-Let's Encrypt's new ISRG root certificate isn't present in the default trust store for Java version 7 prior to the 7u151 update, or Java version 8 prior to the 8u141 update.
-Use a Java release after 18 July 2017.
+Let's Encrypt's ISRG root certificate and Google Trust Services root certificates are both available in the default trust store of Java version 7 after the 7u391 update and Java version 8 after the 8u381 update.
+Use a Java release after 18 July 2023.

 Ensure your Java client software is up-to-date.
 Use the latest Java versions to utilize many improvements beyond these new Certificate Authority requirements for our TLS certificates.

-If you have your own trust store, add the Let's Encrypt certificate to it.
-To learn more, see Hard-coded Certificate Authority.
+If you have your own trust store, add the Let's Encrypt and Google Trust Services certificates to it.
+To learn more, see Which certificate authority signs MongoDB Atlas TLS certificates?

-The ISRG Root X1 root Certificate Authority isn't included by default in Windows Server, but it is available in the Microsoft Trusted Root Program.
+The ISRG Root X1, GTS Root R1 and GTS Root R2 root Certificate Authority aren't included by default in Windows Server, but it is available in the Microsoft Trusted Root Program.

-To configure Windows Server to download trusted root certificates, including Let's Encrypt's new ISRG root certificate, see Windows Documentation.
+To configure Windows Server to download trusted root certificates, see Windows Documentation.

 This change shouldn't impact you if you use a recent programming language and operating system version.